inrupt/solid-client-access-grants-js/README.md

 });
 ```

-## Approving consent request
+## Approving access requests

 This function will be used by the end-user to approve access to their data to
 another agent.
-It takes the original consent request (saved as a Dataset to their
+It takes the original access request (saved as a Dataset to their
-Pod as a LDN), or the consent information can be manually passed in.
+Pod as a LDN), or the access grant information can be manually passed in.

 Optionally as a second parameter, the owner of the resource may apply permissions
 directly to the resource for the requesting agent.